UCSB-CS-RACELab/jetty-examples/README.md

 pip install requests //if you haven't done this already python client.py
 ```

-<br>You should see this on the server console/window:
+You should see this on the server console/window:

 ```
 GET request, ID: foo
 POST (incoming key/value String pairs):